Deploy Infinispan for HA with the Infinispan Operator

 2. Extend the Keycloak Custom Resource with additionalOptions as shown below.

-All the memory, resource and database configurations are skipped from the CR below as they have been described in Deploy Keycloak for HA with the Keycloak Operator guide already.
+All the memory, resource and database configurations are skipped from the CR below as they have been described in the Deploy Keycloak for HA with the Keycloak Operator guide already.
 Administrators should leave those configurations untouched.

 apiVersion: k8s.keycloak.org/v2alpha1